brianjimerson/demo-library/tcp-egress-gateway/README.md

 ## Application Installation

 There is a separate repository called [`catalog-demo`](https://github.com/brianjimerson/catalog-demo) that contains a demonstration of microservices on Aspen Mesh.
-One of the microservices, `payment-backend`, requires an egress gateway to make an API call to Stripe, a credit card processing API.
-Two of the microservices, `payment-backend` and `payment-history` communicate through the RabbitMQ server as well.
+One of the microservices, `payments`, requires an egress gateway to make an API call to Stripe, a credit card processing API.
+Two of the microservices, `payments` and `payment-history` communicate through the RabbitMQ server as well.

 First, install all of the services without any egress setup.
-For more details on configuration see the [`README`](https://github.com/brijimerson/catalog-demo/README.md) in the `catalog-demo` repository.
+For more details on configuration see the [`README`](https://github.com/brianjimerson/catalog-demo/README.md) in the `catalog-demo` repository.

 ```
 cd catalog-demo/deploy